Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Case study and `Dragon Kings'

-A peak-to-valley measure of the size of intra-day financial crashes is considered: an \emph{$\epsilon$-drawdown} (hereforth referred to simply as a drawdown) is the total cumulative return of a negative run in price over time, with some specified tolerance for small positive changes along the way \cite{JohansenDrawdown}.
-A \emph{drawup} is its´ positive counterpart.
-This is an interesting measure of risk because it captures the transient dependence of price changes in time, whereas studying the unconditional df of returns does not.
+A peak-to-valley measure of the size of intra-day financial crashes is considered: an \emph{$\epsilon$-drawdown} (hereforth referred to simply as a drawdown) is the total cumulative return of a negative run in price over time, with some specified tolerance for small positive changes along the way \citep{Johansen2001Drawdowns}.
+A \emph{drawup} is its positive counterpart.
+This is an interesting measure of risk because it captures the transient dependence of price changes in time, whereas studying the unconditional distribution of returns does not.
+More specifically, considering one trading day $\left[ t_0,t_1 \right]$, prices taken at intervals of width $\Delta$ are $p_i=p(t_0+i\Delta)$, $i=1,...,n=\lfloor (t_1-t_0) / \Delta \rfloor$.
+The \emph{returns} are then $r_{i}=\text{log}(p_i/p_{i-1})$.
+One starts at the first negative return $i_0 = \text{min}\{ i : r_i < 0 \}$.
+Then, the cumulative return,